 MS Teams 16:15h Online

-Registration takes place via Microsoft Forms, your data will be used exclusively for the planning of the event.
-(Last name, first name and e-mail address) The data will be deleted after the event.
+Registration is via Microsoft Forms, where your data will be used exclusively for planning the event.
+(Last name, first name, and email address) The data will be deleted after the event has ended.

 ATF recognition for veterinarians: 2 hours